sandhyaparna/Data-Science/Deep Learning/Transfer Learning.md

   * Domain learning - learning under domain shift
   * Diff languages - cross lingual learning
 * Inductive Transfer
-  * Multi-task learning
+  * Simultaneously - Multi-task learning
-  * Continual learning
+  * Sequentially - Continual learning
 * The feature spaces of the source and target domain are different, e.g. the documents are written in two different languages.
 * The marginal probability distributions of source and target domain are different, e.g. the documents discuss different topics.
 * The label spaces between the two tasks are different, e.g. documents need to be assigned different labels in the target task.